Grounds for Divorce in New York

 spouses can be unduly pressured to settle or suffer allegations of fault.

-where one of the spouses has caused harm or trouble for the other.
+of the spouses has caused harm or trouble for the other.

 - Irreconcilable differences

 - Abandonment for one year or more

 - Separation judgment followed by both parties for at least one year

 Separation agreement in effect for at least one year

 Turn to our divorce attorneys in Westchester County if you are considering